Bjorn-Borg/store_front/README.md

 Setting a docker container to run this project in
 Set the first test suites in Jest and Cypress

+### Performance monitoring flow

+The performance script is set to run on every commit.
+The pre commit hook also includes git add . command, so there's no need to use it before commiting.
+The hook will run google lighthouse and save the test results in a json file and an html file that can be opened in the browser.
+The files are saved localy in LighthouseOutput.
+The resulting scores for the test are saved in the LighthouseReports.csv in the root, and should be saved in the repo.
+Along with the scores the script will save the date and commit id so that performance changes can be tracked down in the commit tree.

+- One thing to watch for
+  How the csv file is going to behave during merges is still unkown, therefore, merges should be dealt with using caution.
+It is best to manually merge the file in the first attempts and then write a script for it later if it is needed.

 ### Default nextJS instructions